Chad Myers

 Chad Everett Myers is an American meteorologist and the severe weather expert for CNN.
 He reports on weather trends across the United States and Canada on a daily basis.

+Biography
-Myers earned a bachelor's degree in meteorology from the University of Nebraska in 1987.

-Myers, a native of Buffalo, New York, joined CNN in October 1999, moving up from working as the morning weather analyst at WXYZ-TV in Detroit.
+Myers, a native of Buffalo, New York, earned a bachelor's degree in meteorology from the University of Nebraska–Lincoln in 1987.
+He joined CNN in October 1999, moving up from working as the morning weather analyst at WXYZ-TV in Detroit.
 He has received Peabody Awards for contributing to the Gulf War coverage, and for scientific explanations of the BP oil spill and its subsequent capping in the Gulf of Mexico.
 He also covered the 2011 Japan tsunami and the nuclear meltdown of the Fukushima Daiichi reactors.

+On-air

 He was spoofed on Late Show with David Letterman after climbing into a mock-up of the Chilean miners' rescue capsule.
 The producers of the show shot him into the sun after showing him climbing into the mock-up.

 In 2005 during Hurricane Katrina reporting, Myers had an on-air argument with anchor Carol Costello, when she kept interrupting him during a broadcast.
 He yelled, "Let me talk, Carol!" after she referred to him by name in an attempt to encourage Myers to clarify some of the more technical terminology used in his report.